-- 1. The enrollee filed an appeal or requested a fair hearing on or before 10 days of the date on the Notice of Action or on the intended effective date of the proposed action. - 2.
-The appeal or fair hearing involves the termination, suspension or reduction of a course of treatment previously authorized by an authorized provider. - 3.
-The authorization period has not expired.
+- The enrollee requested a fair hearing on or before 10 days of the date on the Notice of Action or on the intended effective date of the proposed action. - The appeal or fair hearing involves the termination, suspension or reduction of a course of treatment previously authorized by an authorized provider. - The authorization period has not expired.